argotorg/solidity-website/src/posts/2025-12-04-solidity-summit-2025-recap.md

 ## Recordings and Slides

-Sorted by topic, here are all talks with links to the recordings and slides.
+Sorted by topic, here are all the talks with links to the recordings and slides.

 ### Introductory Remarks